S1ngS1ng/freeCodeCampProject/poker-game-ts/README.md

 # Application Recipe
 **Note: This is the order in which I built this app.
-So, it is just F.Y.I.**
+Hence it is just F.Y.I.**

 ## Prerequisite
 ### Workflow